CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <blockquote>
 <p>A <strong>cache</strong> is a server that can store a content while it is transiting.
 They are placed in strategical points where the traffic is more intense.
 If a content is highly requested is convenient to store it in the cache.
 Caches can be place at high or low hierarchical level.
 Some advantages are: performance and quality and reducing the transit diminishing costs.
 They have inside them the <strong>Content Database</strong>.</p>
 </blockquote>
-<h2 id="net-neutrality">Net neutrality</h2>
-<p>The approach is to not differentiate services on user identity, but to differentiate them based on which type of application the packets are from.
-E.g. VOIP buffer has priority over data buffer.</p>
-<p>Business in the internet is regulated by rules and laws that have technical consequences.
-The debate has been centered around policy, law and finance as if the network was a given thing, but it is not.</p>
 <h2 id="next-generation-network-ngn">Next Generation Network (NGN)</h2>
 <p>In the traditional access network all the links are made of copper apart the links between the Central Office (CO) and the Service Distribution Frame (SDF), which is fiber.
 The copper links have a series of disadvantages respect to the fiber:</p>
 <ul>